 The Internal Revenue Service requires anyone making $400 or more in self-employment income to file a tax return.
 The return must include a Schedule SE, which you use to calculate how much self-employment tax you owe.
 However, when you are filling out your 1040, the IRS allows you to deduct a portion of the self-employment tax payments you make as an adjustment to income.
 You can deduct between 50 and approximately 57 percent of your self-employment tax payments.
 The precise amount depends on how much self-employment income you earn.

-If you create a corporation or a limited liability company, making an S Corp election with the IRS presents some opportunities to reduce your self-employment tax liability.
-With an S Corp, you can pay yourself a reasonable salary out of earnings, and either leave the remaining profits in the business or take it as a profit distribution.
+If you create a corporation or a limited liability company, making an S Corp election with the IRS might present some opportunities to reduce your self-employment tax liability.
+With an S Corp, you generally pay yourself a reasonable salary out of earnings.
+You can distribute any remaining profits to yourself and any other shareholders or partners or leave the money in the business.
+In certain situations, the money in excess of your salary is subject to income tax but not employment taxes.

 For example, if you operate your business as a sole proprietorship and you earn $100,000 for the year, self-employment tax is due on the entire amount.
-However, if your business is set up so that you are eligible to make an S Corp election, whatever amount exceeds the reasonable salary you take is not subject to self-employment taxes.
+However, under the appropriate circumstances with and S Corp, the amount exceeds the reasonable salary you make is not subject to self-employment taxes.

 The Schedule C (or Schedule C-EZ) calculates your net profit from self-employment.
 You must include this as income on your 1040 and use it on Schedule SE to calculate your self-employment tax.
-Your net profit is equal to the gross revenue you earned minus all deductible business expenses you incurred.
+Your net profit is equal to the gross receipts you earned minus your deductible business expenses.
 The lower your net profit number is, the lower your self-employment tax bill will be.

 When you use TurboTax, you will be asked about all of your self-employment income and expenses.
 TurboTax will automatically use this information to calculate your self-employment tax for you.